AABBS Youth Avy Skills Training......................................................................................

-Fundraising for the AABBS will be ongoing into 2013/2014 winter season.
-In fact, during this past February at the Kootenay Coldsmoke Powder Fest Buff-Eh and Silent Auction, (thanks to the community and it's generous donations), Whitewater was able to help raise $3480 for the AABBS.
+Fundraising for the AABBS will be ongoing into 2015/2016 winter season.
+In fact, during last season's Kootenay Coldsmoke Powder Fest Buff-Eh and Silent Auction, (thanks to the community and it's generous donations), Whitewater was able to help raise $3600 for the AABBS.
 In October of 2015 the students in the Selkirk College SROAM program (Ski Resort and Operation Management) raised $2000 in their annual SROAMazing Race.
 The board is planning to pursue more corporate sponsorship through the various trusts, foundations and community events in the area.

 The AABBS has striven to deliver a slightly modified version of the CAA approved AST 1, drawing on the instructors experience and feedback from the youth in order to maximize interaction and engagement.
 We have also integrated the one day Avalanche Awareness Courses into the AABBS curriculum to raise awareness and prepare these youth for the AST 1 course.
 It was difficult for some youth to access the necessary equipment required for the AST course.
 The society board has since provided 12 complete safety equipment packs with all of the necessary backcountry gear.